matthewlong29/PareAndFlourish_Site/_posts/2017-01-29-perfect-cover-letter.md

 While a cover letter is essentially all about you, you should focus more on what you can do for them.
 It is perfectly okay to say, “I attended XYZ University,” but don't overuse it.
 For example, if you go back through your cover letter and see the sentence:

-<i>I have experience with…</i>
+<span class="italicizeText">I have experience with…</span>

 Try replacing it with:

-<i>My experience in…has taught me…</i>
+<span class="italicizeText">My experience in…has taught me…</span>

 ### Stay on track

 Tangents can get you in trouble.
 Stay on topic and don’t lose focus of what you want to highlight.
 You have one page; use it to the fullest.
 This is a time to briefly mention:

-<i>My experience in the study abroad program will…</i>
+<span class="italicizeText">My experience in the study abroad program will…</span>

 This is not the time to discuss, at length:

-<i>My experience in the study abroad program changed my life…</i>
+<span class="italicizeText">My experience in the study abroad program changed my life…</span>

 Cover letters are the most underestimated and misunderstood job materials.
-We hope we’ve uncovered some of the mystery for you, but if you need some help getting the bare bones and formatting, we’ve created a [cover letter template]({{site.url}}/join-pare-and-flourish/) for you.
+We hope we’ve uncovered some of the mystery for you, but if you need some help getting the bare bones and formatting, we’ve created a <a href="/join-pare-and-flourish/">cover letter template</a> for you.
 Join our community to download your template and receive weekly tips on pitching your professional brand.